 Flint Vineyard

 Flint Vineyard has been making wine since 2016 under the ambitious direction of winemaker Ben Witchell.
 Ben gave up a career in IT to pursue his passion of winemaking and after completing 3 year Viticulture degree at Pumpton college, and 2 years working in Beaujolais he teamed up local farmer and entrepreneur, Adrian Hipwell to begin the dream of Flint in Earsahm, Norfolk.
 Ben had identified the area as being one of the driest and sunniest and locations in the UK, with pockets of soil that were suitable for growing grapes and it just so happened that Adrian owned one of them.
-Their focus is on ultra-premium, low volume still wines, using the best fruit from their own and partner vineyards.
-They take a scientific approach and his dedication has led him to become recognised as one of England’s most exciting new wine producers.
+Their focus is on ultra-premium, low-volume still wines, using the best fruit from their own and partner vineyards.
+They take a scientific approach and Ben's dedication has led him to become recognised as one of England’s most exciting new wine producers.

-Since then Flint Vineyard has flourished.
+Since then, Flint Vineyard has flourished.
 There are now over 26,000 vines covering 6 hectares and a state-of-the-art winery allows wine production at the highest level.

-Ben and his team are excited about the future and have plans to develop news wines and extend the winery and plantings.
+Ben and his team are excited about the future and have plans to develop new wines and extend the winery and plantings.
 The idea is just to keep striving to be better and continue to produce ever more exciting and delicious wines.

 We noticed the improvements they're making in the latest vintages of their still wines.
 The Bacchus Fumé 2022 is a seriously good wine that has a lean elegance to the apple, apricot and smoky nettle aromas while carrying a richness on a medium weight palate that carries through to a textured and mouthwatering finish.